Skip to Content

 Kayak and bike rentals are available, and you can also explore the demonstration gardens, barnyards, and hiking trails.

 Wolfe’s Neck features more than 600 campsites on the shores of Casco Bay.
-The camping areas are divided into three sections — the East Bay is best for RVs and campers who want amenities and conveniences close by.
+The camping areas are divided into three sections.
+The East Bay is best for RVs and campers who want amenities and conveniences close by.

 Many of the sites have 30 amp electric and water hookups, plus the farm cafe, camp store, and shower building are nearby.